LeonardSchickedanz/StockPredictionModel/README.md

-You can find all the necessary information and instructions in the Google Colab notebook included in this repository.
+You can find all the necessary information and instructions in the Google Colab notebook StockPredictionModel.ipynb, which is included in this repository.